gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 *Snap!*
 The branch fell to the ground
-right where the long-legged bot was taking its next step.
+right where the stiltbot was taking its next step.
 It staggered drunkenly,
-windmilling its arms just a person as it tried to regain its balance.
+windmilling its arms as it tried to regain its balance.

 *Shlurp!*
 One of its feet landed in a muddy sinkhole.
-Its horn blared as it toppled over and fell on the boatbot's head with a sound like an empty can being crunched underfoot.
+Its horn blared as it toppled over and knocked the crab bot off the flatboat and into the river.

-"Go!"
+"Get the boat!"
 Maddy shouted.
-"Into the boat!"
+"Get into the boat!"

 The goats didn't need to be told twice.
-Bluster pelted across the mud and threw himself onto the boat as the long-legged bot rolled off it into the river.
+Bluster raced across the mud and threw himself onto the boat as the stiltbot toppled over into the river.
 "Come on!" he yelled at his twin brother as Bravo ran-hopped, ran-hopped, and grabbed Bluster's outstretched paw.